Negative refraction and tiling billiards: Future directions

 \subsection{Acknowledgements}

 This research was conducted during the Summer@ICERM program in 2013, where the first author was a teaching assistant and the second, third and fourth authors were undergraduate researchers.
-We are grateful to ICERM for excellent working condition and the inspiring atmosphere.
+We are grateful to ICERM for excellent working conditions and the inspiring atmosphere.
 We thank faculty advisors Sergei Tabachnikov and Chaim Goodman-Strauss for their guidance.
 We also thank Pat Hooper for sharing his Java code, which we used to model this system.

 The two reviewers made suggestions that substantially improved this paper.
-We especially thank one of them for suggesting the elegant method of proof in Section \ref{alex}, which replaced our previous methods that used trigonometry and arithmetic.
+We especially thank one of them for suggesting the elegant method of proof in Section \ref{alex} using compositions of reflections, which replaced our previous methods that used trigonometry and arithmetic.

 {\bf Diana Davis}, Mathematics Department, Northwestern University, 2033 Sheridan Road, Evanston IL 60208, \href{mailto:diana@math.northwestern.edu}{diana@math.northwestern.edu} \\